litmuschaos/chaos-operator/README.md

 application-specific chaos, say NuoDB).
 They consist of custom resources that hold low-level chaos(test) parameters which are queried by the operator in order to execute the experiments.
 The spec.definition._fields_ and their corresponding _values_ are used to construct the eventual execution artifact that runs the chaos experiment (typically, the litmusbook, which is a K8s job resource).
+It also defines the permissions necessary to execute the experiment.

 Here is a sample ChaosEngineSpec for reference: